The Forbidden Forest of the Upper Cibeet River

 The Forbidden Forest of The Upper Cibeet River is a sacred wooded area in an old tropical forest Dayeuhluhur, in the north Cilacap Regency of Central Java, Indonesia.

-Key Keeper
+Overview

-Visitors must be accompanied by a Key Keeper, to ensure proper respect for Dayeuhluhurian culture.
+Visitors must be accompanied by a key keeper, to ensure proper respect for Dayeuhluhurian culture.
 They claim the forest to be one of spirituality.
-The Juru Kunci, or key keeper is Ceceng Rusmana from Cibeet River.
+The juru kunci, or key keeper is Ceceng Rusmana from the Cibeet River.

-Flora and fauna

-This horned spider, the long-horned orb weaver (Macracantha arcuata), is common in this forest.

-Similar to Ujung Kulon National Park, the forest hosts tropical and rare animals and trees, including many Rusa (genus) Javan leopard and monkeys.
+Similar to Ujung Kulon National Park, the forest hosts tropical and rare animals and trees, including many Rusa (genus), Javan leopard and monkeys.
 People in this area believe that the Javan tiger and banteng still live there.
 This forest also contains many species of wild orchid.